 3.4) Place the power/energy meter right under the LED.
 Wear blue-light-protective goggles.
 Turn on the LED light and adjust the distance between the LED aperture (a lens that converges the light from the LED) and the light sensor (2 cm in diameter) of the power/energy meter so that the light spot covers the whole area of the light sensor.

-3.5) Carefully adjust the position (level) of the LED and record the reading of the power/energy meter.
+3.5) Carefully tune the LED driver and record the reading of the power/energy meter.
 Calculate the irradiance according to the reading: Irradiance = Reading (W)/Area (cm2).
-Move the LED to a position where the irradiance is 100 mW/cm2 and then fix the clip connectors.
+Adjust the irradiance of the LED to100 mW/cm2 by tuning the LED driver.

 3.6) Turn off the LED.
 Measure the distance between the LED aperture and the light sensor of the power/energy meter.